saurinsh/azure-docs/articles/hdinsight/hdinsight-domain-joined-configure.md

 4. Enter **User Name**, and then click **Next**.
 5. Configure user profile; In **Role**, select **Global Admin**; and then click **Next**.
 The Global Admin role is needed to create organizational units.
 6. Click **Create** to get a temporary password.
 7. Make a copy of the password, and then click **Complete**.
-Later in this tutorial, you will use this global admin user to sign on to the admin VM for creating an organization unit and configuring reverse DNS.
+Later in this tutorial, you will use this global admin user to create the HDInsight cluster.

 Follow the same procedure to create two more users with the **User** role, hiveuser1 and hiveuser2.
 The following users will be used in [Configure Hive policies for Domain-joined HDInsight clusters](hdinsight-domain-joined-run-hive.md).